 |Maximum (Expected)||Rs 15 lakh|

-To be launched as a premium MPV, the U321 could be priced in the range of Rs 10 lakh to Rs 15 lakh.
-It will rival against the likes of Toyota Innova Crysta, Tata Hexa and the top-end Renault Lodgy.
+Competing with the segment leader, Toyota Innova Crysta, the U321 will be a premium model.
+In terms of pricing, expect the car to be priced in the range of Rs 10 lakh to Rs 15 lakh.
+At this pricing, the model will also take on the likes of Tata Hexa and the fully loaded top-spec Renault Lodgy.

 |Engine||1.99-litre 4-cylinder diesel|

 The premium MPV will source power from the same 1.99-litre mHawk diesel unit that does duty on the Mahindra XUV500.
 This engine makes maximum power of 140bhp with peak torque of 320Nm.
 The engine is likely to be linked with either a 6-speed manual or a 6-speed automatic gearbox.
 Read – All Mahindra Cars To Have Petrol Engine

 It is expected that U321 could also get a 1.6-litre petrol unit, being developed jointly by Mahindra and its Korean subsidiary, SsangYong.
 It is to be noted that Mahindra is developing a range of petrol engines in collaboration with SsangYong, which will be used in its future models.
 These engines will have a capacity of 1.2-litre to 1.6-litre.

 Touchscreen infotainment system

 ABS + EBD + Brake Assist